jw6877/Elastic-notes/README.md

 Load balancing ensures that the application will be highly available, in addition to restricting inbound access to the network.
 - What aspect of security do load balancers protect?
 The load balancer can protect against emerging threats and DDoS attacks.
 - What is the advantage of a jump box?
+The jump box acts as a single audit point for web traffic and a place where accounts can be managed.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the file systems of the VM's on the network and system metrics.
 - What does Filebeat watch for?
 Filebeat monitors log files or locations that is specified and detects changes of the filesystem.
 It is used to collect Apache logs and those